nicolashery/nicolashery.com/posts/2025-03-05-decoding-json-sum-types-in-go.md

 }
 ```

-The `match` expression of course has exhaustiveness checking.
+The `match` expression has exhaustiveness checking, of course.
 And the `Action` sum type decodes from/encodes to JSON right out-of-the box (with the caveat that, at the time of writing, it uses the adjacently tagged representation with no way of configuring it).

 Before getting too excited it is worth noting that V is very much a niche language, and can't be compared to Go's popularity and ecosystem.
-Our industry works in mysterious ways, who knows why some languages gain immense traction while others don't.
-Also:
+Our industry works in mysterious ways, who knows why some languages gain traction while others don't.
+Also, this might have some truth to it:

 > There are only two kinds of languages: the ones people complain about and the ones nobody uses.
 >
 > **Bjarne Stroustrup, The C++ Programming Language**

-But I found the V language very interesting nonetheless!
-It finds a sweet spot as a gargabe-collected language between Go's simplicity and Rust's powerful type system.
+Nevertheless, I found the V language interesting!
+It's a garbage-collected language that seems to have found a sweet spot between Go's simplicity and Rust's powerful type system.

 ## Examples in other languages

 If you made it this far, I'll leave you with a link to [this repository](https://github.com/nicolashery/example-tagged-union).
-It contains the example sum type from this article, along with JSON encoding/decoding (where applicable), implemented in the following languages:
+It contains an implementation of the example sum type from this article, with JSON encoding/decoding (where applicable), in the following languages:

 - Go
 - Haskell